Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @subsubsection occt_modalg_7_4 Pipe  Constructor

 *BRepOffsetAPI_MakePipe* class allows creating a pipe from a Spine,  which is a Wire and a Profile which is a Shape.
-This implementation is limited  to spines with smooth transitions, sharp transitions are precessed by  *BRepOffsetAPI_MakePipeShell*.
+This implementation is limited  to spines with smooth transitions, sharp transitions are processed by  *BRepOffsetAPI_MakePipeShell*.
 To be more precise the continuity must be G1,  which means that the tangent must have the same direction, though not necessarily the same magnitude, at neighboring edges.

 The angle between the spine and the profile is preserved throughout the pipe.